ibm-cloud-architecture/refarch-integration-services/README.md

 or
 http://localhost:9080/caseserv/api/v1/customers/email/bobbuilder@email.com

-The web app of [this repository](https://github.com/ibm-cloud-architecture/refarch-cognitive-analytics) is the front end to access those data too.
+The web app of [this repository](https://github.com/ibm-cloud-architecture/refarch-cognitive-analytics) is the front end to access those data.